Sheeza1998/hello-world/README.md

 # hello-world
 Creating a repository
-My name is Sheeza Rohail
+My name is Sheeza Rohail and
-I am BYU alumni
+I am BYU alumni.
-Trying my best to change the world through code
+I love technology, and I'm rying my best to change the world through code.